A-Jacobson/NeuralZooAPI/README.md

 # NeuralZooAPI
 Machine Learning API for DL models

 **Why make an api?** For fun!
-Also, many models do very well \
-on highly curated, academic datasets but fail in hilarious ways when exposed to inputs from "the wild".
-I hope to build a simple interface ontop of this api that makes it trivial to throw wild inputs at these models on a whim.
+Also, many models do very well on highly curated, academic datasets but fail in hilarious ways when exposed to inputs from "the wild".
+I hope to build a simple interface on top of this to make it trivial to throw wild inputs at these models on a whim.

 ## Milestones